sanand0/minecraft-websocket/tutorial/README.md

 Note:

-- These instructions were tested on Minecraft Bedrock 1.16 & 1.17.
+- These instructions were tested on Minecraft Bedrock 1.16, 1.17 & 1.18.
 I haven't tested them on the Java Edition.

 ## Connect to Minecraft

 You can send any command to Minecraft from a websocket server.

-Let's use JavaScript for this.
+### Connect to Minecraft - JavaScript

-First, run `npm install ws uuid`.
+On [Node.js](https://nodejs.org/) 10.0+, run `npm install ws uuid`.
 (We need [`ws`](https://npmjs.com/package/ws) for websockets and [`uuid`](https://npmjs.com/package/uuid) to generate unique IDs.)

 Then create this [`mineserver1.js`](mineserver1.js):